West Bengal Lokayukta: Powers

 Lokayukta has independent powers to investigate and prosecute any government official or public servants, who are covered by the act and against whom the complaint is received for abusing his authority for self interest or causes hurt to anyone or any action done intentionally or following corrupt practices negatively impacting the state or individual.
 However, the state Chief Minister is exempted from the Act in issues relating to Governance, nominations for police officials and bureaucratic staff.
 The State Chief Minister is covered for 58 subjects of the State List after getting two-thirds majority approval from members present and voting for it in Legislature Assembly.
 Once a complaint is received on allegations of corruption, wrong use of authority and misdeeds by any of public functionaries who may include any ministers in the Government and members of Legislature Assembly, Lokayukta has the power to recommend enquiry to necessary authorities and prosecute, if proven.

 Appointments relating to state police, deployment of security forces in the state and any other emergency situations specified in the Act are regarded as public order.

 Appointment and Tenure

-The first Lokayukta of the state was a retired Calcutta high court judge, Samaresh Bandyopadhyay, from the year 2006 to 2009.
+The first Lokayukta of the state was retired Calcutta High Court judge Samaresh Bandyopadhyay, from the year 2006 to 2009.

-In year 2018, Hon'ble Ashim Kumar Roy, Retired Calcutta High Court judge, was appointed as the State Lokayukta and will serve a period of 3 years.
+In year 2018, Ashim Kumar Roy, retired Calcutta HC judge, was appointed as the Lokayukta.
+He was reappointed for a second term in 2022.
+In December 2025, retired Calcutta HC judge Rabindranath Samanta was appointed the Lokayukta.